maureencarey/paradigm/README.md

 The article is submitted JOURNAL (DOI: XXX) and available on BioRxiv (see here: XXX).

+__Article abstract:__ Protozoan parasites cause diverse diseases with large global impacts.
+Research on the pathogenesis and biology of these organisms is limited by economic and experimental constraints.
+Accordingly, studies of one parasite are frequently extrapolated to infer knowledge about another parasite, across and within genera.
+Model in vitro or in vivo systems are frequently used to enhance experimental manipulability, but generally use species related to, yet distinct from, the clinically relevant causal pathogen.
+Characterization of functional differences among parasite species is confined to post hoc or single target studies, limiting the utility of this extrapolation approach.
+To address this challenge and to accelerate parasitology research broadly, we present a functional comparative analysis of 192 genomes, representing every high-quality, publicly-available protozoan parasite genome including *Plasmodium, Toxoplasma, Cryptosporidium, Entamoeba, Trypanosoma, Leishmania, Giardia,* and other species.
+We generated an automated metabolic network reconstruction pipeline optimized for eukaryotic organisms.
+These metabolic network reconstructions serve as biochemical knowledgebases for each parasite, enabling qualitative and quantitative comparisons of metabolic behavior across parasites.
+We identified putative differences in gene essentiality and pathway utilization to facilitate the comparison of experimental findings.
+This knowledgebase represents the largest collection of genome-scale metabolic models for both pathogens and eukaryotes; with this resource, we can predict species-specific functions, contextualize experimental results, and optimize selection of experimental systems for fastidious species.

+##### notes

 FYI some files are too large to share on github, including (but not limited to):
 * genome fasta files
 * compiled diamond databases